 "Hopper is great, but we need bigger GPUs," Nvidia CEO Jensen Huang said at the event.

-Blackwell, Hopper's "successor"
+Blackwell, Hopper's successor.

-Nvidia has not announced pricing for the new GB200 or systems that include the GB200.
-Nvidia’s Hopper-based H100 costs between $25,000 and $40,000 per unit, and the entire system costs as much as $200,000, according to analyst estimates.
+Nvidia has not yet announced pricing for the new GB200 or systems containing the GB200.
+Nvidia's Hopper-based H100 is priced between $25,000 and $40,000 per unit, and entire systems are estimated to cost up to $200,000, according to analysts.

 (According to CNBC)